ZhangHCFJEA/GroundMotionCNN/README.md

 # GroundMotionCNN
-Predicte seismic intensity by CNN for earthquake early warning (EEW)
+Predicte seismic intensity by using CNN for earthquake early warning (EEW).